 Previous winners

-• In 2015 two prizes were awarded: one to Xiaochun Zhang for the translation into Chinese of Game Localisation by Minako O’Hagan and Carme Mangiron, and the second to Kasia Szymanska and her team for the translation from Polish into English of a selection of texts by Edward Balcerzan and Stanisław Barańczak.
+The second was to Kasia Szymanska and her team for the translation from Polish into English of a selection of texts by Edward Balcerzan and Stanisław Barańczak.

-(2) Translation from English into Greek of Michael Cronin’s monograph entitled Translation in the Digital Age by Mavina Pantazara, National and Kapodistrian University of Athens, together with a team of 15 young translators, who graduated at the end of 2017 from “Translation-Translatology”, a joint postgraduate program of the three Faculties of English, French and German Studies at the National and Kapodistrian University of Athens.
+Published in 2018 by St. Petersburg State University Press. - The translation prize for 2018 was awarded to a project for a translation from English into Greek of Michael Cronin’s monograph entitled Translation in the Digital Age, by Mavina Pantazara, National and Kapodistrian University of Athens, together with a team of 15 young translators, who graduated at the end of 2017 from “Translation-Translatology”, a joint postgraduate program of the three Faculties of English, French and German Studies at the National and Kapodistrian University of Athens.

 (1) Translation from Ukrainian into English of Oleksandr Finkel’s Teoriia i praktika perekladu by Oleksandr Kalnychenko, V.N.
 Karazin Kharkiv National University, and Brian James Baer, Kent State University